coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 Here is an example to parameters defined for the [insights-stage](/data/products/insights/environments/stage.yml) environment.

+Environment parameters can be used to template saas file parameters.
+For example, if `ENV_PARAMETER` is defined in the environment file parameters, it can be reused in a saas file parameters: `SAAS_PARAMETER: ${ENV_PARAMETER}/api/example`.

 ## How does it work?

 Every saas file contains a list of resources to deploy, and each resource contains a list of targets to deploy to.
 Each target is a namespace, and each such namespace is associated to an environment.